isakro/thesis/docs/02-background.md

 }

-\caption{Overview of study area.
+\caption[Map of study area]{Overview of study area.
 The red area marks where the material directly studied in this thesis stems from (see individual papers for details), indicated here by the borders of the municipalities from where the material originates.
 The counties outlined in black make up the administrative region of the University of Oslo, the Museum of Cultural History.
 The counties are given as they were defined before 2020, when several of these were combined due to administrative changes.
 The coastal region from around Göteborg to Vest-Agder is usually considered relatively uniform in terms of material culture throughout the Mesolithic.}(\#fig:overview)
 \end{figure}